Title 201 | Chapter 020 | Regulation 600REG

 The program shall conduct an evaluation to validate that identified program outcomes have been achieved and provide evidence of improvement based on an analysis of those results.(d)

-The training program shall be an accredited midwifery education program that meets the requirements of Section 7 of this regulation.(2)
+The training program shall be an accredited midwifery education program that meets the requirements of Section 7 of this administrative regulation.(2)

 Organization of the curriculum.(a)